Last update: 2014 December 17

 Playable Progress: 100%

-The amount of work done to bring this system to what we'd determine "ready for version 1.0" is around half of the total anticipated, but it is not especially visible in the game from a player's perspective.
-Military units defend the player's settlement, characters tasked with hunting will shoot animals with slightly alarming zeal (even peppering the already dead bodies with an extra bullet or two, depending on their traits), and characters who are attacked by invading fishpeople can be wounded and killed.
+The combat system currently works pretty solidly as a base upon which to build deeper features: soldiers will defend the colonists who call for help, colonists tasked with hunting will shoot animals with slightly alarming zeal (even peppering the already dead bodies with an extra bullet or two, depending on their traits), and everyone from bandits to fishpeople to your colonists can be wounded, take afflictions, and be killed.
 And now the lovely system of military control that we painstakingly designed while the project was still quagmired in engine code is beginning to be implemented.
 We needed to wait for the characters to be sufficiently complex that they would be affected by military service, for the job system to allow interrupts, and for additional sophistication and UI support for work crews in general.
 We also needed enemies to be sufficiently complex that military controls felt necessary.
 The characters are there and able to do everything needed, the scripting of complex, interesting enemies is starting to show off what it can do (though pretty much all of the art assets are done, as mentioned in the "Non-Human Characters" section).

 In Clockwork Empires all of the characters (human and otherwise) are based on very similar code.
 Some work has been done to create specific NHCs (non-human characters), and it works well, but this code hasn't yet been generalized sufficiently that adding new ones is as trivial as it should be.
 This isn't difficult, per se, but it hasn't been the most important task yet versus our priority on getting human character behaviour feeling really good (plus all the supporting UI/UX features involved in allowing the player know WHY characters are doing stuff).
 It is only natural that the player focus on their own colonists, so that had to be our starting place.
 Once that structure is solidly in place only then does it become worthwhile to flesh out all the other animals and creatures in the world.
 And we're getting there!